dzhuang/django-galleryfield/README.rst

 -----
 - Q: Why there isn't a delete view for image in the widget?

 - A: Image upload behavior is much more complex than generic form views.
 Actually, the `jQuery File Upload <https://github.com/blueimp/jQuery-File-Upload/wiki/Options>`__ has a     working delete button, but we changed its behavior to just an UI behavior, considered the following situations:

-  The simple case, when a user navigate away before saving the pks of the images they have just uploaded, it's almost impossible to delete those images from client side.
+  For a simpler case, when a user navigate away before saving the pks of the images they have just uploaded, it's almost impossible to delete those images from client side.

   Another situations happens when a gallery field is a required field.
 If there exists a delete view, when a user tries to delete ALL